usmanaqadri/stacked-deck/README.md

-### MVP Goals
-Add an option for playing against a friend or a computer at the beginning.
-Have a choose your player screen with different sprites After clicking play/start, display a grid/array of facedown cards.
-When someone is eliminated announce their elimination Announce the winner at the end
-It needs to be visually appealing and use canvas
+### Explanation of Tech
+I essentially used a <div id="root"> to grab and update the innerHTML in each screen Initialized a a global game state object in the beginning that would be updated with certain interactions

+### Future improvements (in order of ease)
+instead of using alert build my own custom pop-up when someone is out add ability for computers to play add a flip effect on the cards have the cards appear faceup, and then shuffle animation, so it's more of a memory game than pure chance

 ### Stretch Goals